You are viewing documentation for v14 RC.

 Manual changes

-Remove React Test Renderer and its type definitions from your dev dependencies, and add Test Renderer:
+Remove React Test Renderer and its type definitions from your dev dependencies, and add the Test Renderer line that matches your React minor version:

 npm